Skip to main content

 Further complicating the analysis is the ADA’s “bona fide benefit plan” safe harbor.
 This provision generally permits employers to administer benefit plans that have risk-based underwriting, even if they result in distinctions based on disability, provided the plan is not a subterfuge to evade the purposes of the ADA.

-For years, employers argued that should protect their wellness programs from ADA scrutiny, especially when those programs were part of an insured health plan.
+For years, employers argued that this safe harbor should protect their wellness programs from ADA scrutiny, especially when those programs were part of an insured health plan.
 However, the EEOC has consistently taken a narrow view of this safe harbor, arguing that it does not apply to wellness programs that conduct disability-related inquiries, and courts have been divided on the issue.

 The current legal environment forces employers into a precarious position of balancing compliance with a clear statute (HIPAA) against adherence to a vague, court-defined principle (the ADA’s voluntariness).